Samuel Pang En 彭恩

-Samuel advocates for the holistic development of the musician-pianist, and empowers students to be self-sufficient learners, independent musical thinkers, and technically-abled pianists!
-He aims to impact lives by empowering individuals to thrive and succeed in their musical journeys.
+Whether pre-college, collegiate, or leisure students, Samuel advocates for the holistic development of the musician-instrumentalist.
+He empowers students to be self-sufficient learners, independent thinkers, and technically able musicians!

 Aural Skills Instructor of Record,